 Just outside of Coudersport, Pennsylvania you’ll find star-spangled Cherry Springs State Park, consistently rated one of the 7 best places on the planet for stargazing.
 On a clear night, up to 30,000 stars fill the sky, and lucky guests may also glimpse Asteroids, Venus – the evening star, Aurora Borealis (the Northern Lights), Omega Nebula, Zodiacal Light, Meteor Showers, Lunar Viewing, and the Milky Way, and other celestial bodies.
 Cherry Springs calls to everyone from amateur stargazers to professional astronomy students.

 Cherry Springs State Park Campground: $15.25/night

-Book a DROPLET teardrop trailer at one of our new rental locations and enjoy the feeling of travelling light, yet in comfort.
-Both Katie in Doylestown, PA and Milan in Las Vegas, NV are excited to make sure you get the best experience possible.
+Book a DROPLET teardrop trailer at one of our new rental locations and enjoy the feeling of traveling light, yet in comfort.
+Both Katie in Doylestown, PA, and Milan in Las Vegas, NV is excited to make sure you get the best experience possible.